clue/graph-composer/README.md

 *   You may optionally pass an `--format=[svg/svgz/png/jpeg/...]` option to set the image type (defaults to `svg`).

+*   By default, the graph features both production and development dependencies.
+    *   Pass the `--no-dev` option in order to include production dependencies only.
+    *   Pass the `--dev-only` option in order to visualize the root package and its development dependencies (recursively).

 ## Install

 You can grab a copy of clue/graph-composer in either of the following ways.